bartventer/httpcache/README.md

 - **Debuggable**: Adds a cache status header to every response (see [Cache Status Header](#cache-status-header)).
 - **Zero Dependencies**: No external dependencies, pure Go implementation.

-[^1]: While no configuration is needed, you can customize the underlying transport. `httpcache` wraps your transport (default: `http.DefaultTransport`) to add caching with minimal code changes.

 ![Made with VHS](https://vhs.charm.sh/vhs-3WOBtYTZzzXggFGYRudHTV.gif)

 *Demonstration of HTTP caching in action.
 See [_examples/app](_examples/app/app.go) for code.*